 A spouse who files first for divorce can experience several legal and financial advantages, making the process go smoother for him or her.
-Here are some of the strategic benefits that can come with filing for a divorce before the other spouse.
+Here are some of the advantages of filing for divorce first.

 More Control